Government heading for political blow from debt downgrade

 They have repeatedly held up the triple-A rating as a vindication of their flagship policy to cut the deficit and retain the markets' confidence.

-"It is a political virility symbol," said Jonathan Tonge, professor of politics at the University of Liverpool.
+"It is a political virility symbol," said Jonathan Tonge, professor of politics at the University of Liverpool in northwest England.
 "It is hard to overstate the political significance if Osborne loses the triple-A rating.

 "Osborne has invested so much political capital in this triple-A rating.
 In economic terms, losing it would not be catastrophic, it would be slightly more expensive to borrow.
 But it's the politics of it that count."